Releasing Flan-T5xxl_TE-only in FP32, FP16, and GGUF Formats!

 Introduction

-T5 is a text-to-text generation AI model released by Google in 2020.
+T5 is an AI model for text-to-text generation released by Google in 2020.

 Model Name | Size (FP32 Format) | Number of Parameters |